franscagnetti/appts_scraper/README.md

 3. Ingest the data into the database through an airflow DAG.
 4. Create ci/cd process.
 5. Add more webpages.
+6. Paralelize the process (1 thread per page).
-6. Create a process to match properties between different web pages and detect which is the best option if there is any.
+7. Create a process to match properties between different web pages and detect which is the best option if there is any.
+8. Create an API with auth to return the data required.
-7. Migrate all the process to a cloud provider.
+9. Migrate all the process to a cloud provider.
-8. Small analysis and dashboard.
+10. Small analysis and dashboard.